Grange Academy, Kilmarnock: Capacity concerns

 Despite being a recent educational investment and new programme for building undertaken by East Ayrshire Council, in 2021 there were reports of Grange Academy and the wider Grange Campus being overcrowded and operating above the agreed capacity of students.
 Pupils in Annanhill Primary, also located within the Grange Campus, have claimed they feel unsafe, with claims of primary pupils having to share toilets with those attending the secondary school (Grange Academy).
 Due to the overcrowding, pupils from Annanhill Primary had to be taught in four classrooms housed in Grange Academy, meaning they also had to share other facilities such as toilet accommodations.
 In order to address concerns, East Ayrshire Council, the local authority in charge of the schools operations, have limited the pupil intake at Annanhill Primary in 2021 to address overcrowding and over capacity concerns, and also approved plans for the construction of two new modular classrooms for Annanhill Primary School.
-The overall Grange campus has a capacity of 1860 pupils, but in 2021 there were 1953 pupils across the campus.
+The overall Grange campus has a capacity of 1,860 pupils, but in 2021 there were 1,953 pupils across the campus.
 Annanhill Primary has capacity for 459 pupils but the school had 526 in 2021.

-A spokesperson for East Ayrshire Council addressed the issue, saying "The School Interior Management Plan (SIMP) has highlighted capacity issues within Grange Academy on an annual basis over a number of years, and it would be prudent to consider a more sustainable option, that safeguards the campus occupancy levels in the longer term."
+A spokesperson for East Ayrshire Council addressed the issue, saying "The School Estate Management Plan (SEMP) has highlighted capacity issues within Grange Academy on an annual basis over a number of years, and it would be prudent to consider a more sustainable option, that safeguards the campus occupancy levels in the longer term."

 Head of Campus post

 Following the retirement of Robert Johnston from the post of Head Teacher, East Ayrshire Council appointed Scott Robertson, Head Teacher at nearby Loudoun Academy to succeed Johnston in the post of Head Teacher.
 As part of the appointment, as well as being Head Teacher of Grange Academy, Robertson shall be the Head of Campus, with direct responsibility for the daily operation of Grange Campus which includes Annanhill Primary School and Park School.
 A similar arrangement is in place at another East Ayrshire school, Robert Burns Academy, where the Head Teacher of the secondary school is also Head of Campus (Barony Campus) in Cumnock.

-Scott Robertson was released from his duties as Head Teacher at Loudoun Academy on 5 March 2022 to take up the post at Grange Academy, allowing for a period of transition between him and Johnston before Johnston retires at the start of the Easter holidays.
+Scott Robertson was released from his duties as Head Teacher at Loudoun Academy on 5 March 2022 to take up the post at Grange Academy, allowing for a period of transition between him and Johnston before Johnston retired at the start of the Easter holidays.

+Attainment and achievement

+In 2022, Grange Academy ranked as the second best performing school in East Ayrshire based on the number of pupils attaining five higher SQA qualifications, with 38% of pupils achieving this.
+The school tied with Kilmarnock Academy who also had 38% of their pupils achieving five or more higher qualifications.
+In the same year, Grange Academy ranked 202 in the best performing schools in Scotland academically.